DainisGorbunovs/restful-java-money-transfer/README.md

 ## API
 The API is hypothetically invoked by internal services and is inaccessible by users.

+Assumption that money can be combined even if negative, e.g. combine debts.

 ## Money units
 There are currencies with more than 2 decimal places.